Lori Lemaris: Modern Age

 Lori returns following John Byrne's 1986 Man of Steel limited series, which revised Superman's origins.
 Her post-Crisis incarnation first appeared in Superman (vol. 2) #12 in December 1987.
 Her origin and relationship with Clark remained similar to the original, except that in post-Crisis continuity, Clark never operated as Superboy.

 In Lori's appearances in the 1990s, she was magically altered so that she would be human when dry and a mermaid when wet.
 Lois Lane agrees to let her stay at her apartment during a trip to Metropolis; however, Lori being an old flame of Clark's puts a brief strain on Lois and Clark's relationship, though things are soon straightened out.
 Lori remains a recurring character through the rest of the 1990s.
 At one point she is accused of being a black market smuggler of underground artifacts and is confronted by Daily Planet reporter Steve Lombard and a camera crew.
 To escape, she dives off a bridge and swims away.
 Not understanding her nature, Lombard and his crew believe Lori to have committed suicide.

-In the eighth volume of Aquaman (2025), Lori Lemaris reappears as a mercenary and servant of Dagon.
+In the series Aquaman (2025), Lori Lemaris reappears as a mercenary and servant of Dagon.